-6.59 The Flood Risk Assessment identifies a low risk of fluvial, artificial and sewer flood sources, a very low risk of surface water flooding, but a medium to high risk of groundwater flooding.
-A surface water drainage strategy has been provided to demonstrate that surface water runoff arising from the development can be sustainably managed and result in an improvement on the past situation.

-6.60 Since the last Committee further amended plans have been received to show a new outfall run to the south-east, which has addressed the Council's Drainage Officers initial concerns with the proposal.
-The Council's SuDS engineer has formally confirmed on behalf of the Lead Local Flood Authority that he is content with the amended scheme which is a clear betterment in drainage terms to that as exists now.
-It is also important to note that the application site lies in Flood Zone 1 [the lowest propensity for flooding] and it is sited on plateau gravels which naturally drain well.
+- 6.78 The Flood Risk Assessment identifies a low risk of fluvial (Flood Zone 1), artificial and sewer flood sources, a very low risk of surface water flooding, but a medium to high risk of groundwater flooding.
+A surface water drainage strategy has been provided to demonstrate that surface water runoff arising from the development can be sustainably managed and result in an improvement on the past situation. - 6.79 Since the last Committee further amended plans have been received to show a new outfall run to the south-east, which has addressed the Lead Local Flood Authority's initial concerns with the proposal.
+The Lead Local Flood Authority has confirmed it is content with the amended scheme which is a betterment in drainage terms to that as exists now.